Sustainsys/Saml2/doc/Configuration.md

 *Optional attribute of the [`<contactPerson>`](#contactperson-element) element.*

 Phone number of the person.
 The SAML standard allows multiple phone number to be specified.
-AuthServices supports that, but not through the configuration file.
+Saml2 supports that, but not through the configuration file.

 #### `email` Attribute
 *Optional attribute of the [`<contactPerson>`](#contactperson-element) element.*

 Email address of the person.
 The SAML standard allows multiple email addresses to be specified.
-AuthServices supports that, but not through the configuration file.
+Saml2 supports that, but not through the configuration file.

 ### `<requestedAttributes>` Element
 *Optional child element of the [`<metadata>`](#metadata-element) element.*